Welcome to the Chancellor’s Advisory Council on Campus Climate, Culture and Inclusion (CCCI) at UC Merced

 - fulfill other campus-specific responsibilities identified by the Chancellor.

 Campus community members: if you have comments, concerns or ideas regarding UC Merced’s campus climate, the Chancellor’s Advisory Council on Campus Climate, Culture and Inclusion (CCCI) wants to hear them.

-“We want campus community members to have a voice and to know that we are listening to their concerns which helps us to stay aware of the current climate,” said Deidre “De” Acker, director of campus climate and chair of CCCI.
+“We want campus community members to have a voice and to know that we are listening to their concerns which helps us to stay aware of the current climate,” said Deidre “De” Acker, director of campus climate and co-chair of CCCI.

 The advisory council's charge is to: